 Screening & Diagnostic Testing

 A complete physical exam and medical history should be completed.
 The exam will check for any unusual physical signs, and the medical history helps to fully understand a person’s health habits, family history, previous illnesses, and exposure.
 Additional testing may include:

 Helpful Patient Resources:

-We understand that receiving a cancer diagnosis can be a very scary and an emotional time for the patient and their families.
+We understand that receiving a cancer diagnosis can be a very scary and emotional time for patients and their families.
 It is very important to discuss any questions or concerns you may have with your oncologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.